Matthew 26

 Preparing the Passover

-17And on the first day of the unleavened bread, the disciples came to Jesus, saying, “Where do you desire we should prepare for You to eat the Passover?”
+17And on the first of the Unleavened, the disciples came to Jesus, saying, “Where do You desire that we should prepare for You to eat the Passover?”

-20And evening having arrived, He was reclining with the twelve disciples.c 21And as they were eating, He said to them, “Truly I say to you that one of you will betray Me.”
+20And evening having come, He was reclining with the twelve disciples.
+21And while they are eating, He said to them, “Truly I say to you⁺ that one of you⁺ will betray Me.”

 22And being grieved exceedingly, they began, each one, to say to Him, “Is it I, Lord?”

-23And answering He said, “The one having dipped the hand in the dish with Me, he will betray Me.
+23And answering, He said, “The one having dipped the hand in the bowl with Me, he will betray Me.
 24Indeed the Son of Man goes as it has been written about Him; but woe to that man by whom the Son of Man is betrayed.
-It would be better for him if that man had not been born.”
+It would be better for him if he had not been born—that man.”

 He says to him, “You have said.”

-26Now as they were eating, Jesus, having taken bread and having blessed it, broke it, and having given it to the disciples, He said, “Take, eat; this is My body.”
+26Now while they are eating, Jesus, having taken bread and having blessed it, broke it, and having given it to the disciples, He said, “Take, eat; this is My body.”

-27And having taken the cup and having given thanks, He gave it to them, saying, “Drink of it, all of you.
-28For this is My blood of the covenant,d being poured out for many, for forgiveness of sins.
-29And I say to you, I will not drink of this fruit of the vine from now until that the day when I drink it anew with you in the kingdom of My Father.”
+27And having taken a cup and having given thanks, He gave it to them, saying, “Drink of it, all of you.
+28For this is My blood of the covenant, being poured out for many for forgiveness of sins.
+29And I say to you⁺ that I shall not drink of this fruit of the vine from now until that day when I drink it anew with you⁺ in the kingdom of My Father.”

 30And having sung a hymn, they went out to the Mount of Olives.